IAM Integrations

 Unlike directory integrations, which handle user data sync, IAM integrations are tied to a specific Workflow and are triggered by an authentication event in your identity provider.

-Both Okta and Microsoft Entra appear in the IAM category, but these are distinct from their Directory counterparts.
-An Okta or Entra directory integration syncs user data; an Okta or Entra EAM integration routes users through an Incode verification session during an auth flow.
-You may use both together.
+Both Okta and Microsoft Entra appear in the IAM category, but their IAM integrations are separate from their directory integrations.
+A directory integration syncs user data; an IAM integration routes users through an Incode verification session during an auth flow.
+You can use both together.

-Note: Integrations require the Integrations Ecosystem feature to be enabled for your organization.
-Once enabled, you will have access to a new page called Integrations.
-Contact your Incode representative to enable this feature.
+NoteThe Integrations Ecosystem feature must be enabled for your organization before you can access the Integrations page.
+Contact your Incode Representative to enable this feature.

 Available IAM Integrations